taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 *translation: "Fine!
 Starve yourself, and see what good that does for anyone!"*

 Min turns to the bubble's edge, about to leave, then hesitates, gritting her teeth.
-She quickly turns and places a small, bulging pouch in Asoka's hammock, gives Asoka an angry look, then huffily exits.
+She then gives Asoka an angry look over her shoulder, and huffily exits the bubble.

 ### Page 4